ssw03270/CommitChecker/README.md

 * Third, change roomTitle in SendKakao.py.
 * Lastly, build and run this project(Main.py).

+> Also fix ID, PASSWORD and TOKEN in CheckCommit.py
 It will check the commit at midnight.